fieldOfView/Cura-ArcWelderPlugin/README.md

 Inspired by on a postprocessing script by [yysh12](https://github.com/yysh12)

-For further informatio about ArcWelder antistutter, see https://plugins.octoprint.org/plugins/arc_welder
+For further informations about ArcWelder antistutter, see https://plugins.octoprint.org/plugins/arc_welder For further informations about MM Per Arc Segment and Min Arc Segments options, see https://github.com/FormerLurker/ArcWelderPlugin/issues/80